jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/01-Tool Part.md

 If your project does not supply any build class, then Jerkar will use`org.jerkar.tool.builtin.java.JkJavaProjectBuild` which contains all methods for building a Java project respecting defined conventions.

-Executing `jerkar help` command line displays all callable methods and options for the current _build class_.
+Executing `jerkar` or `jerkar help` command line displays all callable methods and options for the current _build class_.

 The following chapters detail about how the mechanism works, what you can do and the limitations.